 When you put up your home or real estate holdings to get a loan for your business, you’re giving the lender permission to seize these assets if you default on your loan.

-However, real property doesn’t refer only to real estate.
-You can also offer equipment, cars, motorcycles, boats, and so on as collateral for secured business loans.
+However, property doesn’t refer only to real estate.
+You can also offer equipment, cars, motorcycles, boats, etc. as collateral on a business loan.

-Many small business owners have customers who don’t pay their invoices—and suffer cash flow issues because of it.
+Many small business owners have customers who don’t pay their invoices right away—and suffer cash flow issues because of it.

 If you need business financing to purchase inventory, you can offer that inventory up as collateral for your loan.